-Sunburn browning occurs when FST is between 115 and 120 °F, depending on the apple variety; damaging ultraviolet (UV-B) rays are also required.
-A yellow, bronze or brown spot develops on the sun-exposed side of the peel, but may not appear for a few days after the damage is done.
-In some varieties, unsightly sunburn-like blemishes develop during cold storage on fruit which was exposed to high light and temperatures during the growing season, but still appeared normal at harvest; this disorder is known as "delayed" or "storage" sunburn.
+Sunburn Browning is caused by a combination of UV-B radiation and high fruit surface temperature (115 – 120 °F, depending on variety).
+Risk parameters for sunburn browning are maximum daily air temperature and mean maximum hourly temperature between 11 am and 5 pm.
+WSU DAS has a model for sunburn browning available.
+Sunburn browning is the major type of sunburn in Washington.
+A yellow, bronze or brown spot develops on the sun-exposed side of the peel, but may not appear for a few days.
+In some varieties, unsightly sunburn-like blemishes develop during cold storage on fruit that was exposed to high light and temperatures during the growing season but still appeared normal at harvest.
+This disorder is known as delayed sunburn, storage sunburn, or sunscald.
 Delayed sunburn is usually fully expressed within 4 months of storage and can affect significant portions of unprotected fruit.

-While sunburn obviously affects the apple's external appearance, recent research has revealed that internal fruit quality is also affected in sunburned apples.
-Increased flesh firmness and sugar content has been noted in apples with sunburn browning at harvest and during storage, but titratable acidity (TA) decreased as severity of sunburn browning increased, especially throughout the storage season.
-Since TA is not only directly related to tartness in the taste of apples, but also provides the metabolic fuel for development of most flavor components, fruit with diminished acid levels are often considered to be bland and undesirable by consumers.
+While sunburn obviously affects the apple's external appearance, recent research has revealed that internal fruit quality is also affected in apples with even slight sunburn.
+Increased flesh firmness and sugar content have been noted in apples with sunburn browning at harvest and during storage, but titratable acidity (TA) decreased as severity of sunburn browning increased, especially throughout the storage season.
+Since TA is not only directly related to tartness in the taste of apples, but also provides the metabolic fuel for the development of most flavor components, fruit with diminished acid levels are often considered to be bland and undesirable by consumers.

-Effective strategies to mitigate sunburn damage and improve fruit quality reduce FST and/or UV-B light exposure to fruit.
-Growers in Washington have three basic options to achieve this goal: 1.
-Evaporative cooling (EC) 2.
-Protective netting and 3.
+Effective strategies to mitigate sunburn damage and improve fruit quality are to reduce FST and/or UV-B light exposure to fruit.
+Growers in Washington have three basic options to achieve this goal: (i).
+Evaporative cooling (EC) (ii).
+Protective netting and (iii).
 Sprayable sunburn protectants.
-While each of these strategies have been proven to reduce apple sunburn incidence, none are 100% effective under extreme heat and light conditions; for maximum protection during severe weather periods, growers should consider a combination of strategies.
+While these strategies have been proven to reduce apple sunburn incidence, none are 100% effective under extreme heat and light conditions; for maximum protection during severe weather periods, growers should consider a combination of strategies.

 Evaporative cooling is very effective for lowering FST of apples, but EC alone does not adequately reduce damaging UV rays; thus, sunburn can occur even with EC.
-Protective netting may be deployed above the orchard canopy or draped directly over apple trees and have proven to be effective at reducing sunburn incidence, as well as conferring other benefits such as protecting against hail damage, reducing wind stress, and potentially excluding some invasive insect pests.
+Protective netting may be deployed above the orchard canopy or draped directly over apple trees and has proven to be effective at reducing sunburn incidence, as well as conferring other benefits such as protecting against hail damage, reducing wind stress, and potentially excluding some invasive insect pests and birds.

-Growers seeking immediate, temporary relief from sunburn pressure at lower up-front costs than installing an EC system or protective nets should consider application of sprayable sunburn protectants.
-These products generally fall into one of three categories: 1.
-Kaolin clay-based particle films (i.e. Surround WP) 2.
-Calcium carbonate-based particle films (i.e. Eclipse, Diffusion, MicroCal) and 3.
-UV-blocking wax matrices (i.e. Raynox).
+Growers seeking immediate, temporary relief from sunburn pressure at lower up-front costs than installing an EC system or protective nets should consider the application of sprayable sunburn protectants.
+These products generally fall into one of three categories: (1) Kaolin clay-based particle films (e.g. Surround WP) (2) Calcium carbonate-based particle films (e.g. Eclipse, Diffusion, MicroCal), (3) Talc-based particle films (e.g. Invelop), (4) Calcium oxide (e.g. DeccoShield) and (5) UV-blocking wax matrices (e.g. Raynox).
 When properly applied, most sprayable sunburn protectants can reduce sunburn symptoms by up to 50% in apple fruit; wax-based products like Raynox may be used in combination with EC to achieve even greater protection from sunburn than either strategy alone.
-Since sunburn incidence is highest in unshaded fruit exposed directly to the sun (typically in the tops of trees), good spray coverage to the upper portion of tree canopies is critical; in some cases, helicopter applications may be superior to tractor-pulled sprayers for effective supression of sunburn.
+Since sunburn incidence is highest in unshaded fruit that are exposed to direct sun (typically in the tops of trees), good spray coverage to the upper portion of tree canopies is critical.
+In some cases, helicopter applications may be superior to tractor-pulled sprayers.